 Entrepreneur, philanthopist, and partly closeted freethinker William Smith constructed this three-and-a-half story brick and stone Richardsonian Romanesque theater in 1894 to bring the arts and culture to Geneva and the Finger Lakes region.
 The inaugural production, a staging of The Count of Monte Cristo, starred James O’Neill, father of playwright Eugene O’Neill.
 Over the years, the building had three names and was twice almost demolished.
 To mark the building’s centennial in 1994, a lavish restoration was begun.
 The exterior was restored to the original 1894 appearance; the interior was restored to its appearance as of 1931, when it was an opulent art-deco movie theater.

 "The Smith," as it is now called, currently serves as a live-events venue, often hosting traveling Broadway shows and other major productions.

-During William Smith’s life, he repeatedly donated the use of the opera house to his close friend, suffrage activist Elizabeth Smith Miller, for woman's (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) suffrage conferences.
+During William Smith’s life, he repeatedly donated the use of the opera house to his close friend, suffrage activist Elizabeth Smith Miller, for woman suffrage conferences.
+(Nineteenth-century practice was to use the singular, woman or woman's, when referring to women as a class; later practice was to use the plural, women or women's).
 Speakers at these events included Susan B. Anthony, Elizabeth Cady Stanton, and other prominent suffragists.